Favorite Fall Frolics

 Rush Creek in Harvard allows you to experience autumn color as you hike through stands of hickory, white and red oak, and black cherry trees along the a 1.5 mile interpretive hike or a longer 2.75 mile trail.
 Encounter a flurry of activity in the woods as squirrels and other rodents hoard nuts and seeds preparing for the onset of winter months.

 Brookdale in Woodstock is a great spot to spy the reflections of color off the 11-acre pond.
-A 1 mile looped nature trail leads hikers around the west side of the lake and into woods and an old pine plantation.
+A 1 mile looped nature trail leads hikers around the west side of the lake and into woods and a former pine plantation, tree plantings.
 An accessible, paved trail winds around southeast side of the lake to a fishing bridge and shelter.
 A 4.5 mile, looped multi-use trail on the east side of Paulson Rd. travels through fields and to two small ponds.